 The most important feature is the max effective range.
 You’ll get at least 1000 square feet of dry sweeping and 350 square feet of mopping.
 That’s over double the capacity of the Braava Jet.
 Another small benefit is the ability to pause/resume the Braava 380 mid clean.

 The downside?
 The 380t only has 2 modes (mop or sweep, no damp sweep) and doesn’t have the new precision jet spray system.
 This is the main difference when comparing the Braava 240 Jet vs 380t.
-It’s also about $100 more expensive, but check this listing for deals.
+It’s also more expensive, but check this listing for for current prices.

 Scooba 390 – The Scooba series mimics a true mop more closely.
 Th Braava is meant as a Swiffer type automated solution.
 You can check out my full assessment here, but here are some of the highlights…